-- 1. Upon notification of the charge by the professor, the student may appeal in writing to the professor. - 2.
-Within five (5) working days of receiving the faculty member's response, the student may
+- 1. Upon written notification of the charge by the professor, the student may appeal in writing to the professor within five (5) working days. - 2.
+Within five (5) working days of receiving the faculty member's response, the student may appeal in writing to the department chair in which the course is offered.

-- appeal in writing to the department chair in which the course is offered. - 3.
-Within ten (10) working days of receiving the student's appeal, the department chair will communicate his/her decision in writing to the student and a copy to the Office for Academic Affairs. - 4.
+- 3. Within five (5) working days of receiving the student's appeal, the department chair will communicate his/her decision in writing to the student and a copy to the Office for Academic Affairs. - 4.
 If the student is not satisfied with the finding, the student may appeal in writing to the VPAA/DOC.
-This must be done within ten (10) working days of the date of the communication from the department chair. - 5.
+This must be done within five (5) working days of the date of the communication from the department chair. - 5.
 The VPAA/DOC will convene the Academic Standing and Review Committee and notify the student in writing of the date of the hearing.
 The student has the right to appear before the committee and provide evidence and supporting witnesses. - 6.
 The finding of the Academic Standing and Review Committee is final.